-- 6.2.1 Conduct tests in dry conditions with ambient temperature above 5°C and below 40°C. - 6.2.2 No precipitation shall be falling and horizontal visibility at ground level shall be greater than 1km.
-Wind speeds shall be below 10m/s to minimise EPT and VUT disturbance. - 6.2.3 Natural ambient illumination must be homogenous in the test area and in excess of 2000 lux for daylight testing with no strong shadows cast across the test area other than those caused by the VUT or EPT.
+- 6.2.1 Conduct tests in dry conditions with ambient temperature above 5°C and below 40°C. - No precipitation shall be falling and horizontal visibility at ground level shall be greater than 1km.
+Wind speeds shall be below 10m/s to minimise EPT, EBT and VUT disturbance.
+In case of wind speeds above 5m/s during test the validity of the tests is decided by lab discretion using the OEM predicted performance. - Natural ambient illumination must be homogenous in the test area and in excess of 2000 lux for daylight testing with no strong shadows cast across the test area other than those caused by the VUT, EPT or EBT.
 Ensure testing is not performed driving towards, or away from the sun when there is direct sunlight. - 6.2.4 Measure and record the following parameters preferably at the commencement of every single test or at least every 30 minutes: - a) Ambient temperature in °C; - b) Track Temperature in °C; - c) Wind speed and direction in m/s; - d) Ambient illumination in Lux.